- Posted by Rastko Vasiljevic

-In order to have an in-house DevOps specialist, the company needs to find an adequate person for the job – a person with the much needed skillset and experience in this field – which can be a rather arduous task and may take months.
-And even if a company manages to find the appropriate person, this is a full-time job that requires substantial monthly pay, without any guarantee that this person alone will hit the ground running and be able to properly handle all the aspects of deploying the DevOps model efficiently.
+In order to have an in-house DevOps specialist, the company needs to find an adequate person for the job – a person with the much-needed skill set and experience in this field – which can be a rather arduous task and may take months.
+And even if a company manages to find the appropriate person, this is a full-time job that requires substantial monthly payments, without any guarantee that this person alone will hit the ground running and be able to properly handle all the aspects of deploying the DevOps model efficiently.

 Perhaps the main lingering problem with the DevOps and Cloud Enablement approach is, somewhat paradoxically – cost.
 In order to fully and directly experience the potential cost-effectiveness of these two models, CTOs and CIOs of software development companies must zoom out respectively and take into account all the long-term aspects of the DevOps-induced automated workflow.